rcastano/cpachecker-1/README.txt

 To reproduce the experiments end-to-end, we provide the scripts run_experiments900.sh.
 These scripts have not been heavily tested, please contact us if any problems should arise or for additional information.

+To run a sample verification attempt that will result inconclusive and subsequently generate the corresponding Execution Report, run the following script and follow the instructions: examples/example1/run_example.sh

 Directory structure:
 cpachecker_files
         CPAchecker